Job hunting, lesson plans, and teaching tips

 In the lessons

-- Punctuality is always good as a teacher rushing in late and having to compose themselves is a hassle.
+- Punctuality is always good, as a teacher rushing in late and having to compose themselves will probably be a hassle.

 - Having your lesson plans and teaching materials ready before your student arrives makes you look prepared and eager.

-- Ease into the lesson with some small talk to get your students to relax.
+- Ease into the lesson with some small talk to get your student to relax.
 Speak slowly and clearly.